How to Collect Customer Data During Checkout in WordPress

 This isn’t a question you can ask your customers directly, but it’s a valuable piece of information you should collect regarding anyone who reaches your checkout page.

 User flow is the path your customers take to reach your checkout page.
-Understanding your customers’ user flow can help you understand what your customers need to make a buying decision.
+Understanding the user flows of your customers can help you understand what they need to make a buying decision.

-For instance, if you notice that your customers leave a product or service page to view your FAQ before making a purchase (or whatever your next step is), you could conclude there’s something missing on the product/service page they need.
-Perhaps adding whatever that is to the product/service page would improve conversions.
+For example, if you notice that your customers leave a product or service page to view your FAQs page before making a purchase, you could conclude that something is missing on those pages that they need.
+Oftentimes, simply optimizing your pages will help increase conversion rates and reduce checkout abandonment.

 Don’t Stop at Checkout

-Learning about your customers shouldn’t stop once they make a purchase.
-Send them surveys, call them up, and ask lots of questions about their problems, preferences, and needs.
-Every data point you collect makes it easier to sell your products and services to similar people.
+Learning about your customers shouldn’t stop once they purchase from you.
+You should send them surveys and request their feedback periodically and be sure to ask questions about their problems, preferences, and needs.
+Every data point you collect makes selling your products and services easier to similar people.